apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Jinlin Fu as a new committer.
+    content: Jinlin Fu has contributed 4 new plugins, including gson, activemq, rabbitmq and canal.
+The SkyWalking PPMC based on these, promote him as new committer.
+Welcome on board.
+    time: Jan.
+10th, 2019
   - header: 6.0.0-beta release
     content: Bug fixed.
 New storage options.
 More java agent plugins, including Spring 5 MVC and webflux.
     time: Dec 25th, 2018